terrelln/LYODSK/valgrind/README.md

 ## Segfault Checking

 Now, we will look ast valgrinds bad memory access detection.
-Look at `valgrind.cpp`, and you will see that it accesses the vector beyond the last element.
+Look at `main.cpp`, and you will see that it accesses the vector beyond the last element.
 Run the command:

 ```